 |Water Volleyball||Abrego South||9:00am-11:00am||Tuesday, Wednesday, Friday, Saturday|

-The Arizona Department of Health Services states that people over age 65 or with serious underlying health conditions should avoid visiting pools at this time.
-Please consider your choice carefully!
+The Arizona Department of Health Services states that people over age 65 or with serious underlying health conditions should avoid using pools and fitness centers at this time.

 What to expect: